Seelengrab/Supposition.jl/docs/src/index.md

    * It should be easily possible to reuse large parts of existing definitions (functions/structs) to build custom generators
  * Repeatability
-   * It should be possible to replay previous (failing) examples and reproduce the sequence of stesp taken *exactly*.
+   * It should be possible to replay previous (failing) examples and reproduce the sequence of steps taken *exactly*.
 The only cases where this isn't going to work is if your code relies on external state, such as querying a hardware RNG for random data or similar objects that are not under the control of the testing framework itself (such as the capacity of your harddrive, for example).